-By all means market every drop of professional use and potential out of your up and coming product, but if you’re selling it as the answer when it doesn’t even answer the question, unfortunately, failure is imminent.
-50% of consumers suggest the main reason they are interested in buying the latest products is the desire to try something new - they’re excited without you giving false promises.
+By all means market every drop of professional use and potential out of your up and coming product, but if you are selling it as the answer when it does not even answer the question, unfortunately, failure is imminent.
+50% of consumers suggest the main reason they are interested in buying the latest products is the desire to try something new – they are excited without you giving false promises.

 There is a very simple solution to this.
-Yes, you’re excited about your product and your potential customers should be too, but don’t overstate its benefits.
-If you promise capabilities, features and design that it doesn’t have, you run the risk of disappointing your buyers and losing their trust.
+Yes, you are excited about your product and your potential customers should be too, but don’t overstate its benefits.
+If you promise capabilities, features and design that it does not have, you run the risk of disappointing your buyers and losing their trust.

 4% of buyers base their decision on social buzz and 9% believe shareable content online is important for launches, so remember to promote (especially on social media) what your product can do.
 But also remember to downplay it a little so that when it comes to launching, people are happy and surprised by what it actually does.
 Don’t build too much expectation otherwise, people might believe it can do far more than reality.